ademant/minetest_xpfw/README.md

 - xpfw.register_attribute(name,data) to register new attribute <name>
 - xpfw.player_get_attribute(player,name) Get stored value of attribute <name> for ObjectRef player
+- xpfw.player_set_attribute(player,name, value) Set attribute <name> for ObjectRef player to <value>
+- xpfw.player_ping_attribute(player,name) "Ping" attribute: Get max value which is defined for attribute and add to attribute.
+For an attribute, which is defined as moving average attribute this pinging increase the value.
+High frequency of pinging lead to faster increase, e.g. by pinging a digging attribute you get kind of digging speed, which can be used for an exhaustion mechanism.
+- xpfw.player_add/sub_attribute(player,name,diff) Adds or substract <diff> to attribute <name> of for ObjectRef player

 Authors of source code
 ----------------------